Thoughts on Minimizing the Expense of Working

 The solution for this expense has been to the first downgrade to a vehicle that is better on gas than our full-size van, especially now that my kids are all older and we rarely use the van for anything other than hauling plywood for home repair projects.
 It’s much nicer to have $20 fill a tank instead of $75.

 The other solution has been to share the commute.
-Thankfully I have kids who all work in that same general direction, and with some schedule juggling, we are able to figure out who drives whom, and where to meet up after work.
-We don’t all work the exact same schedules, and so this usually results in me hanging out at Tim Hortons drinking coffee and working on blog post ideas and projects for an hour or so, instead of wasting the gas to go home only to come right back.
+Thankfully, I have kids who all work in that same general direction, and with some schedule juggling, we can figure out who drives whom, and where to meet up after work.
+We don’t all work the same schedules, and so this usually results in me hanging out at Tim Hortons drinking coffee and working on blog post ideas and projects for an hour, instead of wasting the gas to go home only to come right back.

 I’ve also found co-workers who are also moms working seasonally to save up for special needs in their lives.
 Many folks welcome the car-pooling opportunity on days when my kids don’t work anywhere close to the same schedule.